aristanetworks/aclabs/docs/cvaas-cvaas-and-avd-demo--evpn-mlag.md

 make test
 ```

 1. !!!
-Tip "Review and execute the change control on CVP when all tasks will be created."
+Tip "Review and execute the change control on CVP when all tasks will be created.
+If you don't have CVaaS available and prefer to deploy the configuration via eAPI, you can use `make deploy` shortcut instead."
 2. !!!
 Bug "Currently there is a bug with disabling LLDP on Ma0, which prevents topology view from functioning correctly."

 Connect to a host (h01 or h02) and execute `test` alias to confirm connectivity.